-Those of you who regularly read this blog, will probably know that I am a self confessed Cookie Monster.
+Regular visitors to this blog may know that I am a self confessed Cookie Monster.
 However, it is not just cookies I enjoy.
-For me, biscuits, cookies and shortbread all have an equal place in my heart.
-Well that was until I made these Almond Cacao Nib Shortbread Bars.
+Rather it is biscuits, cookies and shortbread that all have an equal place in my heart.
+And these Almond Cacao Nib Shortbread Bars certainly make the grade.
 Crunchy, flaked almond topped bars, studded with a deep, deep, slightly bitter chocolate flavour from the cacao nibs.
-Everything needed to satisfy a cookie craving.
+Exactly what I need to satisfy a cookie craving.

-Since receiving a tub of Cacao Nibs from Food Thoughts, I was interested to see how their flavour would transfer in the shortbread.
+Since receiving a tub of Cacao Nibs from Food Thoughts, I couldn’t wait to see how their flavour would transfer in the shortbread.
 Each nib is packed with an intense flavour.
 Similar to very good quality, high cocoa content chocolate.
-In fact, Cacao nibs are chocolate in its purest form before anything has been added to it.
-Each nib is a fermented, then roasted part of a cocoa bean.
-Resulting in the purest chocolate flavour.
+Because cacao nibs are chocolate in its purest form before anything has been added to it.
+Each nib is the fermented, roasted part of a cocoa bean.
+Resulting in an intense, pure chocolate flavour.

 While I am not a fan of very dark chocolate, these tiny nibs give just the right amount of flavour in this bake.
 Complimented by the almonds, each nib bursts with intense flavour on the tongue, without being cloying or overwhelming.
-In short, these shortbread bars are incredibly delicious and a satisfying treat.
+Resulting in shortbread bars that are incredibly delicious and a satisfying treat.

-As each shortbread bar is a substantial size, smaller squares may be created by cutting each bar in half.
-Small shortbread squares would be perfect for serving with Afternoon Tea.
-While the individual bars fit happily into packed lunch boxes.
+Although I have cut the shortbread bars into a generous size, simply cut smaller squares for smaller potions.
+While shortbread squares are ideal for serving with afternoon tea, individual bars fit happily into packed lunch boxes.
 Whichever way you cut and serve this shortbread, be sure to share it.
-Introducing new flavours into a bake is most definitely an experience not to be kept to yourself.
+Introducing new flavours into a bake is always an experience to be shared.

 200g/7oz Unsalted Batter at room temperature